Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Randall Garrett

-Through her involvement with the SCA, Alison met with Gwydion Penderrwen an early founding member of Victor Anderson’s “Feri Tradition of Witchcraft” during the early 1960’s.
-Alison was initiated into the Feri tradition in 1970 and trained by Victor and Gwydion, later in 1975 she hived off to form her own coven called “Wings of Vanthi”, thus creating her own line of the Feri tradition.
+Through her involvement with the SCA, Alison met Gwydion Penderrwen an early founding member of Victor Anderson’s “Feri Tradition of Witchcraft” during the early 1960’s.
+Alison was initiated into the Feri tradition in 1970 and trained by Victor and Gwydion.
+Later in 1975 she hived-off to form her own coven called “Wings of Vanthi”, thus creating her own line of the Feri tradition.
 Later still Alison became a third degree initiated Gardnerian and incorporated certain aspects of Gardnerian practice into her Feri tradition.
 As such her line of the Feri tradition considers itself to be a modern form of Wicca (unlike most other Feri lines), and adheres to the Threefold Law of Return.

 Gwydion Penderrwen - Victor Anderson